googoogoobab/recommend_stock/README.md

 # Stock predict with twitter sentiment analysis

-using StockPredict.ipynb for stock predict

-BertSentimentAnalysis.ipynb is for check bert model
+**StockPredict.ipynb** is for stock prediction with twitter sentiment anaylsis.

+* You can use **BertSentimentAnalysis.ipynb** to do sentiment analysis with BERT.
+* You can use **Twitter Sentiment Analysis with Word2Vec, K-means Clustering.ipynb** to do sentiment analysis with Word2Vec and K-means algorithm.
-Twitter Sentiment Analysis with Word2Vec, K-means Clustering.ipynb is for check W2V model
+**Twitter Sentiment Analysis with Word2Vec, K-means Clustering.ipynb** has been modularized and included in **StockPredict.ipynb**.